Mohammadsafarisouri/stm32f103SPL/README.md

-# stm32f103 micro controller peripherals are configured using the CMSIS library
+# stm32f103 micro controller peripherals are configured using the Standard Peripheral Library